Rise Up Against Yeast – Winter 2008-2009 Catalog

 Even if your life feels too overwhelming to take on a strict diet change as outlined by Bee Wilder, you’ll learn invaluable information on her website to tuck away for a time when life might ease up a bit.
 Meanwhile, there’s relief available in one of Beeyoutiful’s best-sellers, Biome Blast.
 I love the name, because once I discovered the source of many of my ailments and cravings, I couldn’t wait to kill it!

 Biome Blast is a potent combination of herbs and extracts: caprylic acid, pau d’arco, black walnut, and oregano oil.
 Caprylic acid is found naturally in coconut oil, palm oil, butter fat, and human breast milk.
-Pau d’arco is bark from a tropical tree known to be resistant to fungus growth.
+Pau d’arco is the inner bark or heartwood of a tropical member of the bignonia family which has been studied for its anti-inflammatory, anti-cancer, antibacterial, antifungal, and immuno-stimulant activities [1,2].
 Pau d’arco has been used since the days of the Incas to build immunity.
-Black walnut hulls, which are especially high in organic iodine, are another known ally in the candida war (and in expelling parasites!).
-Oregano oil (my favorite all-purpose essential oil-also sold separately by Beeyoutiful), which studies indicate has bactericidal properties [1, 2], rounds out this awesome foursome.
+Black walnut hulls are especially high in organic iodine.
+Oregano oil (my favorite all-purpose essential oil-also sold separately by Beeyoutiful), which studies indicate has bactericidal properties [3, 4], rounds out this awesome foursome.

 If you qualify even only slightly on Dr. Crook’s candida questionnaire as having a yeast problem, Biome Blast is a great, do-able starting point for you to fight back.
 Take two capsules with breakfast and two with supper.
 Summon your willpower to fi ll up with vegetables and meats while slowing your consumption of fruits, honey, and even dairy products.
 Skip desserts and other junk foods.
 Learn from Sally Fallon’s Nourishing Traditions cookbook to make lacto-fermented sauerkraut along with other fermented vegetables and dairy products such as kefir (fermented foods greatly diminish sugar cravings).
 If you can hang in there for a week while Biome Blast hammers at the candida in your system, you’ll start to notice it’s not so hard to avoid “bad” foods and that you will naturally start to prefer healthier alternatives.